velaluqa/docker-iredmail/README.md

 Replace ```{variables}``` properly.

-1. Generate your iRedMail config file using the @configure@ script.
+1. Generate your iRedMail `config` file using the `configure` script.
-   Amend passwords and LDAP nodes as you wish afterwards.
+   Amend passwords as you wish afterwards.
+If you are updating your container, read "Upgrading your container to a new version of iRedMail" below first.
 2. Build your image with ```docker build -t iredmail:0.9.2-0 --build-arg DOMAIN={first domain} build/```.
 Note that this step will take some time.